AR-sieve Bootstrap for High-dimensional Time Series: Factor-based AR-sieve bootstrap

-With regular conditions in Assumptions~\ref{1:c1}, we can estimate the factors and their loadings, and then generate a sample of time series with AR-sieve bootstrap.
-To facilitate the estimation process, we define $\pQo = \frac{1}{\sqrt{N}} \pQ$ as the (unscaled) orthonormal factor loading matrix such that $\pQ^{o\top} \pQo = \pI_r$ and $\pfo_t$ as the scaled factors such that $\py_t = \pQo \pfo_t + \pu_t$ is equivalent to model~\eqref{1:e1} with different scaling on $\pQ$ and $\{\pf_t\}$.
-Details of the proposed method, including the estimation and the bootstrap procedure, are illustrated in the following subsection.
+Additional discussions and justifications regarding to Assumption~\ref{1:c1} are left to Appendix~\ref{assu} in the supplementary.
+Under regular conditions in Assumptions~\ref{1:c1}, we can estimate the factors and their loadings, and then generate a sample time series using the AR-sieve bootstrap.
+To facilitate the estimation process, we define $\pQo = \frac{1}{\sqrt{N}} \pQ$ as the (unscaled) orthonormal factor loading matrix such that $\pQ^{o\top} \pQo = \pI_r$ and $\pfo_t$ as the scaled factors such that $\py_t = \pQo \pfo_t + \pu_t$ is equivalent to model~\eqref{1:e1}, but with different scaling on $\pQ$ and $\{\pf_t\}$.
+Note that since standard eigenvectors have unit norm, $\pQ = \sqrt{N}\pQ^o$ satisfies the identification condition $\frac{1}{N}\pQ^\top \pQ = \pI_r$.} Details of the proposed method, including the estimation and the bootstrap procedure, are illustrated in the following subsection.